paulahemsi/cub3d/README.md

 * I gave up wsl and install and ran minilibx in linux vm (~5 hours)
 * studied geometry and minilibx library (~2 days)
 * managed to draw the 2d minimap with mlx (~1 day)
+* getting lost and completly stuck while trying to study(~4 days that seem an eternity)
+* made a step by step list from raycasting process (~1 day)

+**raycasting steps:**

+1. define wall size
+2. define and get projection details:
+  1. define camera's height
+  2. define camera's field of view
+  3. get camera's position
+  4. get projection plane's dimension (window resolution)
+  5. calculate camera's distance from projection plane
+  6. calculate the angle between each ray that will be casted
+  7. calculate the center point of projection plane
+3. find walls
+  1. subtract half FOV from camera's position
+  2. cast a ray
+    1. for horizontal and vertical:
+      1.find first intersection with a grid boundary
+      2. check if grid cell is a wall
+      3. if it's not, calculate the step for the next's
+      4. check each cell until find a wall
+    2. save coordinates from the closest wall (horizontal or vertical)
+    3. knowing the wall coordinates, calculate wall distance with Pitagoras theorem
+    4. save wall distance with fish eye distortion correction
+    7. repeat step 3.2 for all rays
+5. draw walls
+  1. for each wall:
+    1.calculate projection wall height
+    2. draw half of the height above the middle and half under the midle of the pixel column

 for more details, read the [work diary](#work_diary)

 ## mindmap